 The topic itself was hauled out of the closet a couple of decades ago by Marjorie Hansen Shaevitz.
-Her book The Superwoman Syndrome (for women trying to do it all—how to decide what’s important in your life and do it well), made headlines and increased awareness of the high cost to one’s life of this syndrome.
-It gave people enmeshed in the syndrome a label for their exhaustion but whether they used it as an impetus to take personal control of their run-away lives is open to debate.
+Her book The Superwoman Syndrome (for women trying to do it all—how to decide what’s important in your life and do it well), made headlines.
+It increased awareness of the high cost to one’s life of this syndrome.
+It gave people enmeshed in the syndrome a label for their exhaustion.
+But whether they used it as an impetus to take personal control of their run-away lives is open to debate.

 The author described a range of symptoms that too frequently were experienced by woman who attempted to perform multiple and conflicting roles perfectly (e.g., wife, mother, volunteer, paid worker, homemaker) with all the attendant ramifications.
 They mentioned physical symptoms such as headache, body pains, and exhaustion; psychological symptoms like anxiety, depression, sadness, and anger; and interpersonal symptoms including irritability, increased intolerance for noise, difficulty with projects that require thinking or writing, and conflicts with co-workers.
 Not a pretty picture!